8.2 Administration and governance

 - to promote classical music to audiences and communities at home and abroad.

 The Design and Crafts Council of Ireland is the national economic organisation for the Design and Crafts Sector.
 It aims to stimulate innovation, champion design thinking, and inform Government policy.
-Its activities are funded by the Department of Business, Enterprise and Innovation via Enterprise Ireland.
+Its activities are funded by the Department of Enterprise, Trade and Employment.

 Each local authority has its own Culture and Creativity Strategies, to identify, activate and support the creative life of in that area from 2018-2022.
 They were developed by local authority Culture Teams in consultation with artists, creatives, cultural and heritage organisations, community groups, the creative industries, centres of education and schools across the country. €2 million was allocated among all 31 local authorities to allow them to implement these strategies.